julanu/composite-actions/README.md

 ## composite-actions -
 Repository containing multiple composite Github Actions(multiple declared in a YML which will evaluate to a single Github Action) for CI/CD pipelines.
+This project assumes that you have a Github self-hosted runner running on your Kubernetes cluster that will have the necessary rights to perform operations on the Kubernetes API.
 <br/>

 ## Usage of available composite actions: